aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/appflow_solution_cdk/README.md

 ![outputs](cf_outputs.png)

 ##  Deploy `appflow-solution-eventdriven` stack *Optional*
+This is an optional stack to deploy an EventBridge Rule that will trigger an AWS Lambda function to run the AWS Glue Job whenever the AppFlow finishes running and pulls data from the source.

 Pre-requisite:
 - Create an AppFlow Flow to transfer data from your connected SaaS, into your Amazon S3 Raw Bucket.
 - Create an AWS Glue Job that would need to run after each Flow run